Waiting but not Aging: Optimizing Information Freshness Under the Pull Model: Introduction

 \item Moreover, we consider a more realistic scenario where the user has no prior knowledge of the system parameters such as the updating rate the and the mean response time.
 In this case, we formulate the utility maximization problem as a stochastic Multi-Armed Bandit (MAB) problem with side observations.
 The side observations lead to the feedback graph with a special linear structure, which can be leveraged to design learning algorithms with improved regret upper bounds.

 \item Finally, we conduct extensive simulations to elucidate our theoretical results.
 We also investigate the impact of the system parameters on the achieved gain.
-Our findings reveal that under the Pull model, waiting does not necessarily lead to aging; waiting wisely can significantly reduce the AoI and improve the AoI-based utility in most scenarios.
-In the case of unknown system parameters, we also perform simulations and compare the performance of various learning algorithms.
-The results show that algorithms that exploit the special linear feedback graph indeed outperform the classic algorithms. \end{itemize}
+Our findings reveal that under the Pull model, waiting does not necessarily lead to aging; waiting for more than one response can often significantly reduce the AoI and improve the AoI-based utility in most scenarios.
+In the case of unknown system parameters, our simulation results show that algorithms exploiting the special linear feedback graph outperform the classic learning algorithms. \end{itemize}

 The remainder of this paper is organized as follows.
 We first discuss related work in Section~\ref{sec:related} and then describe our new Pull model in Section~\ref{sec:model}.
 In Section~\ref{sec:aoi}, we analyze the expected AoI under replication schemes and obtain the optimal number of responses for minimizing the expected AoI.
 In Section~\ref{sec:utility}, we consider the utility maximization problem in the settings where the updating rate and the mean response time are known and unknown, respectively.
 Section~\ref{sec:sim} presents the simulation results, and we conclude the paper in Section~\ref{sec:conclusion}.